-I have a master degree in Russian Philology and Culture and another one in Philosophy and History of Religion and they inspire and form my way of teaching.
+I have a Master’s degree in Russian Philology and Culture and another one in Philosophy and History of Religion, which inspires and shapes my way of teaching.

 I adore my job, because it gives me a great chance both to share my knowledge and to learn something new from each of my students.
-I think all the people who study Russian, one of the most difficult languages, are heroes.
-And at my lessons seek to combine solid academic background with fun teaching approach.
+I think all those who study Russian, one of the most difficult languages in the world, are heroes.
+And at my lessons seek to combine solid academic quality with fun teaching approach.

-I was born in Saint-Petersburg and I’m a local patriot, so I tell about history and local peculiarity of our region, when I have a chance to do it.
-I think my job is well done when my students not only master the grammar and speak, but also start ( or continue even more) loving and feeling Russian language, culture and the Russians, despite all political situations which can arise in modern world.
+I was born in Saint-Petersburg and I’m a local patriot, so I tell my students about history and local peculiarities of our region, when I have a chance to do it.
+I think my job is well done when my students not only master the grammar and learn to speak, but also start (or, even more, continue) loving and feeling Russian language, culture and the Russians, despite all political situations which can arise in modern world.

-In Russian grammar verbs are my favorites.
+Verbs are my favourite Russian grammar topic.
 I love everything connected with studying verbs: aspects, verbs of motion, prefixes and word formation.
-Also I like unusual and unexpected Russian grammatical constructions which students have to face to and always explain their origin and do my best to help my students and feel and understand them.
+I like to explain the origins of unusual and unexpected Russian grammar constructions that students have to face, and I do my best to help my students feel and understand them.

 My favorite moment at the lesson is discussion.
 First of all I feel great satisfaction when I hear my students speak Russian even on the first level.
 Sometimes they are surprised how much they can already do.
 And another reason is that it’s always interesting and useful to be in somebody’s shoes and look at ourselves and our Russian mentality from the other people’s point of view.